chartjs/chartjs-chart-financial/README.md

 We would like to add better tick/label generation before having an initial release.

 As we near an initial release we will add documentation.
-For now, please see the samples directory.
+For now, please see the docs directory.

 ## Comparison